Legal Laws on Cannabis, Every Canadian Should Know

 Individuals are allowed to possess max 30 grams of cannabis

 An individual can possess a maximum of 30 grams of dried cannabis at public places.
-If caught with more than prescribed quantity, it can lead to a maximum sentence of 5 Years Under Section 8(1) if it is an indictable offence and a fine of maximum 5000$ along with sentence of6 months if it is a summary conviction.
-However, exemptions to a medical emergency are properly defined for the patient and accompanied health personal.
+If caught with more than prescribed quantity, it can lead to a maximum sentence of 5 Years Under Section 8(1) if it is an indictable offence and a fine of maximum 5000$ along with a sentence of 6 months if it is a summary conviction.
+However, exemptions to a medical emergency are properly defined for the patient and accompanied health personnel.

 Individual Province are free to restrict possession, sale and use of cannabis

 In Canada, regulation differs from province to province, though there are some general rules regarding promotion, packaging, and advertising of cannabis and its products.
 The Cannabis Act (2018) gave provinces powers such as the determination of the method of distribution and sale.
 It also gave provinces, the power to determine, whether cannabis use will be legal inside private residence or homes (if children are present in the home).
 Each province will also establish the legal age for cannabis use.
 The Cannabis Act (2018) also allows householders to grow up to four cannabis plants, but provinces of Quebec and Manitoba announced that they would not permit this option.
 Most provinces have determined the minimum age to purchase and consume cannabis is 19 years old, although Alberta and Quebec have set it off18 years old in line with their alcohol and tobacco laws.
 Quebec later raised the minimum age to 21.

 Sales are allowed through retail outlet or mail (Controlled by Federal Government)